bitum-project/bitumdocs/docs/advanced/solo-proof-of-stake-voting.md

 `bitumctl --wallet getnewaddress`

-Copy that address and use it for your cool wallet instead of the example `DsHotWalletAddressFromVotingWallet`.
+Copy that address and use it for your cool wallet instead of the example `B1HotWalletAddressFromVotingWallet`.

 You are free to close your `SSH` session and everything that is in a `tmux` session will continue running.
 You can reconnect and attach to the `bitumd` and `bitumwallet` sessions to verify this.